|

 Bobcats can be crossed with lynxes.
 The outcome depends on which lynx sub-species is used - the European (Spanish) Lynx is more heavily spotted than the Canadian lynx.
 Bobcats are usually reddish brown with dark spots, but grey or bluish bobcats and black bobcats are sometimes found.
 Lynxes vary from tawny with dark spots through to sandy with minimal spotting.
 Bobcat/lynx hybrids vary in appearance since southern sub-species of lynx are more heavily spotted than northern sub-species of lynx.
 Canadian Lynx have been crossed with Spanish Lynx - they are subspecies of the same animal.

-Maine's bobcat populations has been increasing over the past 10 years; lynx were at the peak population in their natural cycle.
+Maine's bobcat populations had been increasing since 1993; lynx were at the peak population in their natural cycle.
 The hybrids could be the result of high numbers causing the two species to move into each other's ranges or the result of human activity causing the two species to come into contact more often.
 Where a bobcat has ended up in lynx territory (or vice versa), the hybrid offspring will back-cross to purebred animals and the "alien" genes will simply be absorbed into the general population, swamped by the indigenous species' genes.
 It is also possible that lynx and bobcats have always interbred on occasions over the last 10,000 years, strengthening the genetic diversity of both species.
 Where the two species meet on overlapping ranges, there is the possibility of introgressive hybridisation leading to an intermediate form.

 Above: Bobcat and Canadian Lynx together at Conservators Center, Inc (Photo: Mindy Stinner)